monikamisiewicz/charity/readme.md

-"ODDAM W DOBRE RĘCE"
+**"ODDAM W DOBRE RĘCE"**

 Celem projektu jest stworzenie miejsca, w którym każdy będzie mógł oddać niepotrzebne rzeczy zaufanym instytucjom.

-✓Gotowa lista sprawdzonych miejsc, którym można pomóc.
+- Gotowa lista sprawdzonych miejsc, którym można pomóc.

-✓Zamówienie kuriera do domu, który zabiera rzeczy pod wskazany adres.
+- Zamówienie kuriera do domu, który zabiera rzeczy pod wskazany adres.

-✓Prosta instrukcja pakowania rzeczy.
+- Prosta instrukcja pakowania rzeczy.

-✓ Nie tylko ubrania, ale też zabawki i książki.
+- Nie tylko ubrania, ale też zabawki i książki.

-✓ Pozbycie się rzeczy do wyrzucenia.
+- Pozbycie się rzeczy do wyrzucenia.

-✓ Samodzielna organizacji zbiórki lokalnej.
+- Samodzielna organizacji zbiórki lokalnej.

-✓ Poczucie realnej pomocy.
+- Poczucie realnej pomocy.

-"IN GOOD HANDS"
+**"IN GOOD HANDS"**

 The purpose of this project is to create a space, where everyone could give away unnecessary things to trusted institutions.

-✓A ready list of verified places you can help
+- A ready list of verified places you can help

-✓ Request a courier pick-up and have your package delivered to the address indicated
+- Request a courier pick-up and have your package delivered to the address indicated

-✓Easy packing instruction
+- Easy packing instruction

-✓Not only clothing, but also books, toys and more
+- Not only clothing, but also books, toys and more

-✓Get rid of things you don't need any more
+- Get rid of things you don't need any more

-✓Self-organization of local collection
+- Self-organization of local collection

-✓Sense of tangible aid
+- Sense of tangible aid